salim175/stage/git.md

 you can add `--global` for all repositories.

----

-## ⬆️ 3.
-Pushing Changes to GitHub
+## ⬆️ B. Pushing Changes to GitHub
 Push your changes to the repository:
 ```bash
 git push origin main  # or your current branch